North Laine Brighton – Representing Brighton’s Evolution

 Day and night the area is packed with people meeting with friends and loved ones to enjoy the buzzing streets that make up The North Laine.
 It is not to be confused with The Lanes; which is not called the South Laines, or South Lanes as Brighton people will get very offended over such matters.

-If you are looking for something a little stronger then there are many great pubs to visit including the extremely popular The Dorset that attracts the city’s student population or bistro and bar, Kooks another popular choice.
+If you are looking for something a little stronger then there are many great pubs to visit including extremely popular The Dorset that attracts the city’s student population.
+BRAVO Best Brunch winner, Mange Tout is also a superb modern bistro and wine bar specialising in organic, low intervention wines.

 Relatively new to Brighton’s North Laine and situated on Trafalgar Street is Manjus which is making waves around Brighton and nationally.
 Describing themselves as vegetarian indian street food, they are one to look out for, with 83 year old Manju at the helm.